 Parvovirus is extremely contagious to other dogs.
 Infection is generally attributed to the ingestion of material contaminated by dog feces and can occur when a dog smells or licks the ground.
 Direct contact with another dog is not necessary for infection.
 Parvovirus is shed in the feces of infected dogs for approximately two weeks after initial ingestion and can live in the environment for years.
 The virus is species-specific and is not contagious to cats or humans.

-Dogs at highest risk for infection are unvaccinated puppies or those who have not yet completed their vaccine series.
+Dogs at the highest risk for infection are unvaccinated puppies or those who have not yet completed their vaccine series.
 It is most common in dogs less than 8 months old.
 Especially susceptible breeds include Doberman pinschers, Rottweilers, German shepherd, Staffordshire terriers, black Labrador retrievers, and dachshunds.
 Dogs of all ages can be infected, but puppies and younger dogs are most susceptible.
 Intact male dogs may also be susceptible for unknown reasons.

 Parvovirus is an acute and serious disease, not a chronic condition.
 Virtually all cases need proper diagnosis and hospitalization.
-If your pet is having active symptoms, it is important to see your veterinarian.
+If your dog is having active symptoms, it is important to see your veterinarian.
 Parvovirus can be fatal if not properly treated.